Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-     1. Metadata SHALL be conveyed in a CMAF track, where the media handler (hdlr) is "meta", the track handler box is a null media header box [=nmhd=] as defined for timed metadata tracks in [[!ISOBMFF]] clause 12.3
+     1. Metadata SHALL be conveyed in a CMAF track, where the media handler (hdlr) is "meta", the track handler box is a NullMediaHeaderBox ("[=nmhd=]") as defined for timed metadata tracks in [[!ISOBMFF]] clause 12.3.
      2. The CMAF timed metadata track applies to the [=CMAF presentation=] ingested to a [=publishing point=] at the receiving entity.
-     3. To fulfill CMAF track requirements [[!MPEGCMAF]] in clause 7.3, such as not having gaps on the media timeline, filler data may be needed.
+     3. To fulfill CMAF track requirements in clause 7.3. of [[!MPEGCMAF]], such as not having gaps in the media timeline, filler data may be needed.
         Such filler data SHALL be defined by the metadata scheme signaled in URIMetaSampleEntry.
-For example, webvtt tracks define a VTTEmptyCueBox in [[!MPEG4-30]] clause 6.6.
+For example, WebVTT tracks define a VTTEmptyCueBox in [[!MPEG4-30]] clause 6.6.
 This cue is to be carried in samples in which no active cue occurs.
 Other schemes could define empty fillers amongst similar lines.
      4. CMAF track files do not support overlapping, multiple concurrently active